Basim03/Voice-Controlled-Robotic-Vehicle/README.md

 **Arduino Voice Controlled Robotic Vehicle 🤖🗣️🚗**

 This repository contains a project for an Arduino-based voice-controlled robotic vehicle.
-The vehicle can be controlled using a variety of voice commands, such as "go forward", "turn left", "turn right", and "stop".
+The vehicle can be controlled using a variety of voice commands, such as "move forward", "turn left", "turn right", and "stop".

 To build the vehicle, you will need the following components:

-* Arduino Uno
+* Arduino Uno 🔌
 * HC-05 Bluetooth module
 * Motor driver
 * Two motors
-* Wheels
+* Wheels 🛞
-* Battery
+* Battery 🔋
-* Microphone
+* Microphone 🎙️
-* Speaker
+* Speaker 🔊

 Once you have gathered the components, you can follow the instructions in the accompanying tutorial to assemble the vehicle and program the Arduino.